rawpython/remi/README.md

 HTML Attribute accessibility
 ===
-Somethimes could be required to access Widget's HTML representation in order to manipulate html attrbutes.
+Sometimes could be required to access Widget's HTML representation in order to manipulate html attributes.
 The library allows to access these information easly.

 A simple example: It is the case where you would like to add an hover text to a widget.
 This can be achieved by the *title* attribute of an html tag.